The Foggy Bottom History Project

 One easy-to-follow tour leads you though the alleys, streets, and parks of the four-block Historic District.
 Use your phone to visit the 19 stops and learn about its people, lifestyles, history, and architecture.
 The other tour focuses on the Art in the Historic District with 13 stops to learn more about each piece of art, the artist and the backstory.
-Walk both or follow them from home.
+You can walk these tours or follow them from home.
 In winter 2023, we added a tour created especially for adults with young children.
 This activity tour allows you to learn along with your kids about the neighborhood's history.
 See our Walking Tour Webpage.

 Walking Tours of the FB Historic District

-In the fall of 2021 and 2022, we led two one-hour walks through the Historic District.
-The first tours were part of CulturalTourismDC's WalkingtownDC annual public tour program.
-The other tours, also at no charge, were open to residents in the FBWE area, and to the D.C.
+Since the fall of 2021 we led walks through the Historic District as part of CulturalTourismDC's WalkingtownDC annual public tour program, and for the D.C.
+Office of Planning, residents in the FBWE area, and the D.C.
 Preservation League Historic Districts Committee.
 Watch this page for information on guided tours that may resume in spring 2023.